ervindot/type-racer/README.md

 Run with `npm start` and then open [http://localhost:3000/room/myrom/user/me](http://localhost:3000/room/myrom/user/me), where `myrom` is the room name and `me` is the username.

-You'll need at least two users in the same room that have clicked the "ready" button fot the game to start.
+You'll need at least two users in the same room that have clicked the "ready" button for the game to start.